BlueRaja/Magic-Duels-Deck-Exporter/README.md

 ## Usage instructions
 1. _(Optional)_ Open Magic Duels and create a new deck.
 Decks can only be edited within Magic Assistant, not created.
+2. _(Optional)_ Backup your Magic Duels profile before running.
-2. Run `Import - Duels to Assist.bat`
+3. Run `Import - Duels to Assist.bat`
-3. Open Magic Assistant and edit your decks however you'd like them.
+4. Open Magic Assistant and edit your decks however you'd like them.
 The cards you have available are under the "Magic Duels collection" collection.
 _Note: Due to the way Magic Assistant works, moving cards from "Magic Duels collection" to a deck removes them from your collection.
 To work around this, either ctrl+click when dragging cards, or run these steps again before editing a second deck._
-4. When finished, close Magic Assistant and run `Export - Assist to Duels.bat`
+5. When finished, close Magic Assistant and run `Export - Assist to Duels.bat`

 That's it!